 Yesterday, voting kicked off for the world’s largest election, with Indians in 20 states casting their votes in the first of seven phases, leading up to counting on the 23rd May.
-With 900 eligible voters, this is the largest election ever seen, but an illegal yet culturally pervasive caste system is stunting the course to genuine democracy.
+With 900 million eligible voters, this is the largest election ever seen, but an illegal yet culturally pervasive caste system is stunting the course to genuine democracy.

 Children on the Edge supports two active and engaged local partners in Patna, Bihar State.
 These organisations work to break the cycle of discrimination against the Dalit caste through education and community activism.